-Students wishing to work and do not have financial need may apply for employment.
+Students wishing to work who do not have financial need may apply for employment.
 These students will be approved for employment according to the needs of the institution.

 Federal Perkins Loans: Loans are provided to students who show exceptional financial need, have filed a FAFSA and are making satisfactory academic progress.
 The loan funds are "reasonably available" to all students who meet the federal eligibility requirements.
-Loans are available to freshman and sophomore level students up to \$2000 and to junior and senior level students and graduate students up to \$1000.
 The repayment period is up to ten years at an interest rate of five percent per annum, and begins nine months after the student ceases to be enrolled at least half-time as a regular student.
 Payments are to be made monthly, but may be deferred during periods when the borrower is pursuing at least a half-time course of study at an institution of higher education, and during other periods described in the regulations.
 Additional benefits of partial or complete loan cancellation are available to those who enter certain areas of service, relative to the regulations in effect at the time the promissory note is signed.
 Examples are full-time teaching service with the handicapped or special education students, Head Start, or in designated low-income school districts published in a federal directory; law enforcement; nursing (loans issued after 7/23/92 only), and other specified areas.

-Federal Supplemental Educational Opportunity Grant (SEOG): To be eligible for a Federal Supplemental Educational Opportunity Grant, the student must be eligible for the Federal Pell Grant, maintain satisfactory academic progress and be enrolled full-time.
-The grant does not have to be repaid.
-Awards range in amounts up to \$1,500 per year.

-Students may receive the SEOG until they earn a bachelor's degree if they continue to meet the eligibility requirements and funds are available.
+Federal Supplemental Educational Opportunity Grant (SEOG): The Federal Supplemental Educational Opportunity Grant provides grants to low-income undergraduates with the greatest demonstrated financial need.
+Priority is given to students who receive Federal Pell Grants.
+Recipients must maintain satisfactory academic progress and be enrolled full-time.
+This grant does not have to be repaid.
+Students may receive SEOG until they earn a bachelor's degree if they continue to meet the eligibility requirements and funds are available.
 However, the amount of the grant may change each year according to the family financial situation, availability of funds and changes in awarding guidelines.

-Federal Pell Grant: This is a federal program that, when fully funded, provides up to \$4,731 for 2008-09.
+Federal Pell Grant: This Federally funded grant program provides grants to low-income undergraduates with the greatest demonstrated financial need.
 Application is made by completing the Free Application for Federal Student Aid (FAFSA) and submitting it to the Department of Education.
 The federal government determines the student's eligibility for this award.
 The student must maintain satisfactory academic progress.
+This grant does not have to be repaid.